Thopeakin/loveCalculator_kivy/README.md

 # love calculator

-An application that calculates the love between two entities
+An application that calculates the love between two names.
+It is totally not random

 ## Getting Started